 One thing I’d always wanted to do is to explore an Italian city in a totally retro Fiat 500.
 I’ve been obsessed with that car for the longest time so that tour pretty much stood out to me straight away.
 What Minis are to Britain, the Fiat 500’s are to Italy… it’s so dinky and such a cute car that we just had to book this tour (which you can see, here). 🚙

 Then, of course, there was the fact that our local guide, Emanuele, knew all the best things to do in Rome and the more hidden corners we might have easily bypassed.

 Eating like a Roman

-Anyway, before I ramble on anymore, take a look at some of the best we saw during our Withlocals tour and time in Rome.
-It really is a special city.
+Anyway, before I ramble on anymore, take a look at some of the best things to do in Rome, below.

 1.)
 Scale the heights of St. Peter’s Basilica